doctrine/DoctrineMongoDBBundle/Resources/doc/cookbook/registration_form.rst

     }

-This ``User`` document contains three fields and two of them (email and password) should display on the form.
-The email property must be unique on the database, so we've added this validation at the top of the class.
+This ``User`` document contains three fields and two of them (email and password) should be displayed in the form.
+The email property must be unique in the database, so we've added this validation at the top of the class.

 .. note::